If you need to reinstall Sophos Control Center, please read the "What To Do" section of knowledgebase article 118472.

-If SCC 4.1 is installed on Microsoft Windows 2008 Foundation Server and more than 15 endpoints are managed, transitory updating problems will be visible on Sophos Control Center.
+If Sophos Control Center 4.1 is installed on Microsoft Windows 2008 Foundation Server and more than 15 endpoints are managed, transitory updating problems will be visible in Sophos Control Center.
 This may also occur if other applications on endpoints also access Network Shares on the Server.

-We recommend that if you experience this problem, you install Microsoft Windows 2008 Standard Server.
+If you experience this problem, we recommend that you install Microsoft Windows 2008 Standard Server.

-The following Knowledgebase articles explain how to unblock network communications through Windows firewalls:
+The following knowledgebase article explains how to unblock network communications through Windows Firewall: